nasa-fornax/fornax-documentation/README.md

   * If you want software installs to be persistent, consider setting up an environment: See below under "Making a conda environment that persists across sessions"

 ### Save your work!
 The Science Console is primarily intended for interactive use and will cull sessions which appear to be inactive.
-Your session will not be culled if there is CPU activity.
-Keeping your computer from sleeping will also keep your session active; regardless of any interactivity.
-If you want a notebook or script to run longer than about 15 minutes and there is no processing in your notebook or you will not be interacting with the Console, running `top` during that time can help keep the session active.

-Under construction: how long is the period of inactivity that gets culled?
-15 minutes.
+Under construction: update for November 2024 updates

+We encourage you to use github or some other way to save your code so that you have backups.

+### Shutdown Policy
+Fornax has put in place a set of policies to guide shutting down the system when work is not being done.
+This guards against incurring costs when the system is idle.
+Our policy is the following:
+ * If there is CPU activity, the system will not be stopped, even if the browser is disconnected or closed.
+ * If there is no activity (e.g. the notebook or browser tab is closed) with no CPU activity, the system terminates after 15 min.

 ### How can I save my notebook as a Python script?
 There are multiple ways to convert a notebook to a Python script, the easiest